Yakuhito/yakuSwap/README.md

 ### Who are you?
 I'm Mihai, but I usually go by the username `yakuhito`.
 Here's my [Twitter profile](https://twitter.com/yakuh1t0) and here's my [LinkedIn page](https://ro.linkedin.com/in/mihai-dancaescu-668a2a177).

+### Why are Ethereum trades in ALPHA?
+Solidity is trickier than it first seemed.
+The current contract needs to undergo further testing and modifications before it can be deployed on mainnet.
+Thank you for your patience!

 ### Why is the binary detected as a trojan/virus?
 I have a few theories, but I cannot give a definitive answer.
 All binaries were built using GitHub Actions from the public source code, which you can find in my repositories - if you don't want to trust me, just read the code and compile the binaries yourself.

-### How can I resize the client window?
-You can modify the client app's window size by editing `client/data/flutter_assets/screen_size.txt` and restarting the application.

-### My trade partner took a really long time (> 6h) to complete a step.
+### My trade partner took a really long time (> 30 min) to complete a step.
 Is there any danger?
-If the total time required to make a trade is higher than 16-18 hours, I highly recommend cancelling it by closing the client and the server, waiting another day and then opening the trade - that doesn't mean your partner had malicious intentions, though.
-Please keep in mind that your coins will get unlocked after a few days.
+If the total time required to make a trade is higher than 30-40 minutes, I highly recommend cancelling it by closing the client and the server, waiting one hour and then opening the trade - that doesn't mean your partner had malicious intentions, though.
+Please keep in mind that your coins will get unlocked one hour after they were initially locked.

 ### I just cancelled my trade / My trade just got cancelled.
 How long do I have to wait before getting my coins back?
 If your trade gets cancelled for any reason, your coins will be locked for a certain period of time.
-For most currencies, that period is 16000 blocks from the moment the contract was issued (about 2-3 days).
+For most currencies, that period is 192 blocks from the moment the contract was issued (about 1 hour).
 This long period was chosen in order to prevent a certain kind of attack against the swap.

 ### Can my Chia fork be added?
 You can PM/DM me about it, but my response time tends to be very high.
 I strongly recommend using the app's Import/Export functionality to distribute your currency - that way, users can add your coin with a few clicks!